anonymized-sub/R-VAE-models/README.md

 ### 2-step-UKGarage-135

-2-2tep model using 8 MIDI files from The Future sample pack.
+2-step model using 8 MIDI files from The Future sample pack.
 Created using duplication up at 576 bars, 250 epochs (Val loss: 13.18)

+### 2-step-all-Future-Step

+Model created using all MIDI files from Future Step sample pack.
+304 bars, 250 epochs (Val loss: 72.04)